How to buy and sell at the same time

 Once you’ve found a property you like, work out the sums.
 Consider what work, if any, you’d need to do on the property and the associated costs and consult your broker again.
 Perhaps the survey has flagged up issues or perhaps you want to rip out the avocado bathroom suit (remember those?) as soon as you move in.
 Take a look at our guide on the range of hidden costs in buying a home.
 Once you’ve done the math, if you’re happy it works out, make an offer.

 This critical part of the buying and selling process can be long and drawn out.
 Your conveyancing solicitor will need to conduct numerous property searches before any contracts can be exchanged.
 Unfortunately, this process can take even longer if you have a solicitor who is less than proactive.

 Shop around for your conveyancing solicitor, get quotes from and speak to a few and read reviews before instructing them.
 The process should move smoothly but if you aren’t happy with the level of communication or speed of the process, get in touch and consider asking for a new case handler if things don’t improve.

 Make sure you read, sign and return any paperwork sent to you quickly and either hand deliver or use a special delivery service to ensure they’re received on time.
 Increasingly, conveyancers scan documents and share them on an online system you can login into.
 Make the most of this but don’t hesitate to speak to your solicitor on areas where you want clarification.

 Take charge of communication

-Your conveyancing solicitor may not agree with this tip, but there’s a lot to be said about managing communication of all parties in the chain.
+Your conveyancing solicitor may not agree with this tip, but there’s a lot to be said for managing communication of all parties in the chain.
 Ask the owner of the property you’re buying and the person buying your home for their contact details and maintain contact via email.
-They can also add people to the email if their are more links in the chain.
+They can also add people to the email if there are more links in the chain.
 This is a good way of ensuring everyone knows what’s happening and unplugging any blockages.

-Don’t feel pressured by your estate agent
+Get your estate agent involved

 Set a completion date